Israeli-born basketball player Ben Carter has had a love of hoops coursing

 moved the family to Las Vegas, Nevada.

 He grew up playing all kinds of

 sports and says he was “probably too young to even remember” when he first

 started dribbling a basketball.
 As Carter got older he started playing

 competitively and his coach was who else but his father, Mike.

 coached our school team when I was in second grade, and I played up, I played

-with the older kids,” Carter reflected to The Jerusalem Post of those early
+with the older kids,” Carter reflected to The Jerusalem Post